How to Install macOS Sequoia on Unsupported Macs - 8 Steps

 2. Click Download macOS Installer, wait for a few seconds, select the installer you want, and click the Download button.

-Download macOS Sequoia Installer
+Download macOS Installer with OCLP

 3. Wait for the download process to complete.
 The installer is about 13 GB, so, this process may take some time.